Here's How Your Trade Cognizant Technology Solutions Corporation (CTSH) Aggressively Right Now

 Goldman gave a rating of “Buy” to CTSH, setting the target price at $104 in the report published on January 10th of the current year.

-Volatility was left at 2.85%, however, over the last 30 days, the volatility rate increased by 3.12%, as shares sank -0.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.38% upper at present.
+Volatility was left at 2.73%, however, over the last 30 days, the volatility rate increased by 2.32%, as shares surge +2.24% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.62% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CTSH starting from Breakiron-Evans Maureen, who sale 6,371 shares at the price of $87.76 back on Feb 25.
-After this action, Breakiron-Evans Maureen now owns 3,063 shares of Cognizant Technology Solutions Corporation, valued at $559,120 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CTSH starting from Mackay Leo S. Jr., who sale 4,778 shares at the price of $88.52 back on Mar 07.
+After this action, Mackay Leo S. Jr. now owns 27,235 shares of Cognizant Technology Solutions Corporation, valued at $422,949 using the latest closing price.

-Nambiar Rajesh, the President, Digital Business of Cognizant Technology Solutions Corporation, sale 5,000 shares at $90.50 during a trade that took place back on Feb 11, which means that Nambiar Rajesh is holding 4,944 shares at $452,500 based on the most recent closing price.
+Breakiron-Evans Maureen, the Director of Cognizant Technology Solutions Corporation, sale 6,371 shares at $87.76 during a trade that took place back on Feb 25, which means that Breakiron-Evans Maureen is holding 3,063 shares at $559,120 based on the most recent closing price.

 Stock Fundamentals for CTSH